From static to adaptive: immune memory-based jailbreak detection for large language models: Experiment Setting

-Following prior works\cite{xie2024gradsafe,JBShield}, in this study, experiments are conducted on five base models: Mistral-7B, Vicuna-7B, Vicuna-13B, Llama2-7B, and Llama3-8B.
+Following prior works\cite{xie2024gradsafe,JBShield}, in this study, experiments are conducted on five target LLMs: Mistral-7B, Vicuna-7B, Vicuna-13B, Llama2-7B, and Llama3-8B.
 Each base model is used to generate corresponding jailbreak attack prompts and is compatible with the base models employed in various baseline methods.
-In our proposed approach, the base models serve as the immune detection module, primarily responsible for obtaining the hidden states of the input prompts.
-For the response simulation module,the online API are selected to be the backbone for both the simulation agent and reflection agent.
-Specifically, the GPT-4o-mini are used as the backbone model in agents due to its instruction-following capabilities and reasoning performance.
-Additionally, the experimental setup ensures that the base models can adapt flexibly across different attack scenarios, validating the robustness and generalizability of our method.
+In our method, the target model is used to extract hidden states from input prompts in the immune detection module.
+The GPT-4o-mini is used as the backbone model in active immunity module due to its instruction-following capabilities and reasoning performance.
+Additionally, the experimental setup ensures that the base models can adapt flexibly across different attack types, validating the robustness and generalizability of our method.